return to Research Projects

 Measurement & Microtomographic Imaging of the Air-Water Interface in Unsaturated Porous Media

 This work was supported by grants from the National Science Foundation Earth Sciences Division, the Petroleum Research Fund, & Vermont EPSCOR

-In this project, we examine multiple experimental methods for determining the air-water interfacial area in unsaturated subsurface porous media.
+In this project, we examined multiple experimental methods for determining the air-water interfacial area in unsaturated subsurface porous media.
 In other words, we are trying to measure how big the surface area of water is when it is held along with air bubbles within the three-dimensional pore network of stuff like soils and aquifer materials.

 Porous materials hold water like a sponge — by adsorbing thin water films onto surfaces and by filling pores with water through capillary action — which creates a complicated interfacial morphology that isn’t easy to measure (length x width calculation doesn’t cut it!).
-Here’s what the air-water interface looks like in 3D.

 - a whole host of contaminants — both molecules and colloids, such as nanoparticles and pathogens — accumulate at the air-water interface.
 Because most of the interface is relatively immobile, this accumulation means the size of the interface influences how quickly contaminants migrate through the subsurface — for example, how quickly pesticides might infiltrate through the subsurface to your town’s drinking water supply.

 - the interfacial area influences the kinetics of mass and energy transfer across the interface, with large interfacial areas increasing transfer rates and small interfacial areas slowing things down.
 This has implications, for example, for the rates of volatilization and dissolution of volatile contaminants.